-Initially designed for public transport payments, there are now over 20 million Octopus cards in circulation that can be used for traveling, shopping or even dining.
-So whether you’re a Hong Kong resident, here for a few months or only a few days, the Octopus card is an absolute must-have to make everyday life easier.
+Initially designed for public transport payments, there are now over 20 million Octopus cards in circulation that can be used for travelling, shopping or even dining.
+So whether you’re here for a few days, doing a Working Holiday, or a Hong Kong resident, the Octopus card is an absolute must-have to make everyday life easier.
+Here’s our guide to Hong Kong’s Octopus.

 What is an Octopus card?

 According to the official Octopus website, 98% of the local HK population above the age of 16 use an Octopus card, for everything from riding the tram to paying hospital bills.
-(True story: Our writer actually did use her Octopus card to pay her hospital bill after having a baby in Hong Kong!)
+True story: Our writer used her Octopus card to pay her hospital bill after having a baby in Hong Kong.

 Where can you use an Octopus card?